 We now have a Blendtec, which shouldn’t have issues handling wheat berries, either.

 It’s pretty easy to do, and you can have your grains ground into flour in just a few minutes.
 This tutorial is pretty simple!

-Measure out one to two cups of grain of choice (I am using wheat berries here.)
-Don’t use much more than that, as your blender might not be able to handle it.
+Measure out one to two cups of wheat berries.
+Don’t use much more than that, as your blender probably won’t be able to handle it.

 Pour the grain into the blender.

 Securely fasten the lid to the blender (no one wants flour spewing out of it!)

 Turn blender to the highest setting (on the Ultima it is 10) and then press the switch to start (the Ultima just has start and pulse.)

 Let it go for about 2 minutes (more or less.
 With the buckwheat, it was done in about 20 seconds.
 The wheat took quite a bit longer.)